Hi folks, this is my personal academic page

 N. Besic, G. Vasile, J. Chanussot, and S. Stankovic, “Polarimetric incoherent target decomposition by means of independent component analysis,” IEEE Transactions on Geoscience and Remote Sensing, vol. 53, no. 3, pp. 1236–1247, 2015.
 DOI: 10.1109/TGRS.2014.2336381.

-Postprint available (pdf)This paper is highlighted because it reflects a key methodological principle: extracting physically interpretable information before any modelling step, and keeping signal processing at the core of the analysis.
-In contrast to black-box approaches, it emphasizes the importance of interpretability and physical consistency in the variables used.
+Postprint available (pdf)Physically interpretable information should be extracted before any modelling step, keeping signal processing at the core of the analysis.
+This approach emphasizes interpretability and physical consistency over purely black-box solutions.

 -